The Pools at Disney’s Coronado Springs Resort

 The Hot Tub at Coronado Springs

-Coronado Springs is home to the largest hot tub at Walt Disney World.
-It seats up to 22 guests!
+Coronado Springs is home to Walt Disney World’s largest hot tub, which can seat up to 22 guests!

 This hot tub area is also separately fenced.
 It’s located toward The Dig Site’s main entrance.